 What is OIBDA?

 OIBDA is an abbreviation for Operating Income Before Depreciation and Amortization.
-It is a non-GAAP measure of the financial performance of a company during a specific period of time while excluding the effects of capital spending and tax structure.
+It is a non-GAAP measure of the financial performance of a company during a specific period of time while excluding the effects of capital spending and capital structure.
 It considers the incomes and expenses from the core activities of the company that can be used to pay debt and finance working capital requirements.

 Since OIBDA is a non-GAAP method, companies are not required to report the figure as part of their disclosure in the financial statements.
 Investors use the OIBDA metric to get an overview of how efficiently the company runs its core operations based on its ability to manufacture and sell goods to consumers.